Home / Blog / Hermes Agent gateway setup: Telegram, Discord, WhatsApp, Email and 11 more

 For Outlook/Microsoft 365:

 Ports default to IMAP 993 (TLS) and SMTP 587 (STARTTLS).
-Most providers work with just the host names — override with EMAIL_IMAP_PORT and EMAIL_SMTP_PORT if needed.
+Override with EMAIL_IMAP_PORT and EMAIL_SMTP_PORT if needed.

-The gateway polls IMAP for new messages.
-Use a dedicated email account, not your personal inbox — the gateway reads and processes all incoming email to that address.
+Use a dedicated email account, not your personal inbox.
+The gateway reads and processes all incoming email to that address.

 Webhooks

-The webhook gateway runs an HTTP server on port 8644 and accepts POST requests, letting you connect Hermes to any service that can send webhook events: GitHub, GitLab, JIRA, Stripe, or anything custom.
+The webhook gateway runs an HTTP server on port 8644 and accepts POST requests, connecting Hermes to any service that sends webhooks: GitHub, GitLab, JIRA, Stripe, or custom triggers.

 Create a named route: